twilio/twilio-webchat-react-app/README.md

 You can find your **Account Sid** and **Auth Token** on the main [Twilio Console page](https://console.twilio.com/).

+Copy the Webchat version from the `.env.sample` file.
+Either use this or update it to the most appropriate version.

 For more info on how to create an **API key** and an **API secret**, please check the [documentation](https://www.twilio.com/docs/glossary/what-is-an-api-key#how-can-i-create-api-keys).

 The environment variables associated with **deploymentKey** can be found in the `.env.sample` file.
 You can find more details about them in [Configuration section](#configuration)